grpc/proposal/A78-grpc-metrics-wrr-pf-xds.md

 ### Optional xDS Locality Label

-When xDS is used, it is desirable for some metrics to include an optional label label indicating which xDS locality the metrics are associated with.
+When xDS is used, it is desirable for some metrics to include an optional label indicating which xDS locality the metrics are associated with.
 We want to provide this optional label for the metrics in both the existing per-call metrics defined in [A66] and in the new metrics for the WRR LB policy, described below.

 #### Per-Call Metrics

-To support the locality label in the per-call metrics, we will do the provide a mechanism for LB picker to add optional labels to the call attempt tracer.
+To support the locality label in the per-call metrics, we will provide a mechanism for LB picker to add optional labels to the call attempt tracer.
 We will then use this mechanism in the `xds_cluster_impl` policy's picker to set the locality label.
 It will get the locality label from the wrapped subchannel that it is already creating for load reporting purposes, when that subchannel is returned by the child picker.